Man Utd go out of Champions League on away goals

+On a dramatic night at Old Trafford, ten-man Manchester United won 3-2 but went out of the Champions League on away goals to Bayern Munich.
 Wayne Rooney seemed to have inspired United to a famous victory as the England striker started the game after much speculation over his injured ankle.

 But a late first half goal from Munich and Rafael's sending off early in the second half proved decisive.